How Health Benefits Work for Canadian Employees [Updated 2026]

 The most common types of health benefits in Canada

-Many Canadian employers offer comprehensive health benefits packages that include coverage for these additional services, helping to attract and retain top talent.
+As a result, many Canadian employers offer comprehensive health benefits packages that supplement the public healthcare system.
+These plans typically include coverage for a range of services that are not fully funded through provincial healthcare programs.
 Here are some common services covered by employer health insurance:

 Extended health insurance

-- Vision Care: Preventative vision care is important for Canadians of all ages.
+• Vision Care: Preventative vision care is important for Canadians of all ages.
 Employer-sponsored plans can range from covering basic eye exams to more comprehensive services, such as coverage for contact lenses, glasses, and visits to optometrists.

 Dental insurance